agilebits/onepassword-app-extension/README.md

 4. Extract the needed information from the login dictionary and update your UI elements.

-### Scenario 2: New User Signup
+### Use Case #2: New User Registration

-Allow your users to access 1Password directly from your signup page so they can generate strong, unique passwords.
+Allow your users to access 1Password directly from your registration page so they can generate strong, unique passwords.
 1Password will also save the login for future use, allowing users to easily log into your app on their other devices.
+The newly saved login and generated password are returned to you so you can update your UI and complete the registration.

-Adding 1Password to your Signup Screen is very similar to adding 1Password to your Login Screen:
+Adding 1Password to your registration screen is very similar to adding 1Password to your login screen.
+In this case you'll wire the 1Password button to an action like this:

 ```objective-c
 - (IBAction)saveLoginTo1Password:(id)sender {